larse514/amazonian/README.md

 ## installation
 Eventually the plan is to add this as a commandline tool and distribute it to various targets.
-I am thinking of at least targeting MacOS (Homebrew) and at least one Linux OS (maybe ubuntu?).
+MacOS (Homebrew) Ubuntu (Debian) are the first two targeted OS platform.
 <br />
 <br />
 In the meantime there are two options to use amazonian:  <br />
 1) Pull the binary from the temporary S3 distribution bucket here: [amazonian](https://s3.amazonaws.com/amazonian.package.release/latest/amazonian) <br />
 2) A full install and build <br />

-# contributing
+## contributing
 If you would like to contribute to amazonian feel free to create a pull request or to fork the project itself.
 While amazonian is still under active development, and has not been released in any form, also feel free to raise issues as that will aide the development process.

 ## development environment setup